-Mr. Bergin has been particularly active in the firm’s gaming practice, counseling clients on the Indian Gaming Regulatory Act, casino development, Indian lands determinations, Tribal-State compact negotiations.
+Mr. Bergin has been particularly active in the firm’s gaming practice, counseling clients on the Indian Gaming Regulatory Act, casino development, Indian lands determinations, and Tribal-State compact negotiations.
 He has successfully litigated management contracts and gaming compact cases.

 California; New York; Utah and the District of Columbia; U.S. Courts of Appeals for the Second, Fourth, Eighth, Ninth and D.C.
 Circuits; U.S. District Courts for the Central, Eastern, Northern and Southern Districts of California, the District of Columbia, the Northern and Western Districts of New York, and the District of Utah.
-Flandreau Santee Sioux Tribal Court and the Intertribal Court of Southern California.
+Flandreau Santee Sioux Tribal Court and the Intertribal Court of Southern California; Fort Berthold District Court.

 University of the Pacific, McGeorge School of Law (J.D., 2002); California State University, Sacramento (B.A., 1996).
 While in law school, Mr. Bergin was Chief Editor of the California Initiative Review.